Congresswoman Shea-Porter Reintroduces the Veterans Health Equity Act

 - New Hampshire is currently the only state in the nation that does not have a full-service veterans hospital or equivalent access.

 - The VA Choice Program, enacted in 2014, allows veterans to seek private care if they live 40 miles (20 miles in New Hampshire) or further from a VA Medical Center or cannot receive an appointment within 30 days.

 - While the Choice Program expanded access to private care to reduce wait times, its implementation has been flawed, and far too many veterans are still waiting for care.
-Additionally, the Choice Program does not address access to services that are unavailable at VA Medical Centers.
-Finally, the program is a temporary program set to expire in August 2017.
+Additionally, the program is a temporary program set to expire in August 2017.